Walk For Lam Rim - Three Castles Walk Fundraiser

 Calling All Lam Rim Wales Supporters, Walkers, History Lovers, & Countryside Enthusiasts!

-Join us for the Three Castles Walk, a stunning 19 mile circular route linking the majestic Grosmont, Skenfrith, and White Castles – and all for an incredible cause: Lam Rim Wales
+Join us for the Three Castles Walk, a stunning 19 mile circular route linking the majestic Grosmont, Skenfrith, and White Castles – and all for an incredible cause: raising funds for Lam Rim Wales

 And if you can’t take part as a walker, be a support person on the day, helping with transport and food!